-Table 6 shows the estimation results based on alternative hazard functions.
-The Weibull survival models in columns [1] and [5] assume that the hazard function is monotonically increasing over time, while the Log-logistic models in columns [2] and [6] are based on the non-monotonic hazard.
+Online Appendix Table A4 shows the estimation results based on alternative hazard functions.
+The Weibull survival models in columns [1] and [5] assume that the hazard function is monotonically increasing over time, while the log-logistic models in columns [2] and [6] are based on the non-monotonic hazard.
 In columns [3] and [7], we assess the covariates' multiplicative effect with survival time, using the Weibull accelerated failure time.
-Last, complementary log-log models in columns [4] and [8] use the proportional hazard model, in which the dichotomous dependent variable takes a value of 1 if company failure occurs during the observation period.
+Last, complementary log-log models in columns [4] and [8] use the proportional hazards model, in which the dichotomous dependent variable takes a value of 1 if company failure occurs during the observation period.
 We obtain estimation results consistent with those of the Cox proportional hazards models.
-Despite using four different assumptions on distributions, the findings again strongly suggest that institutional and financial development reduces the failure risk of small business.
+Despite using four different assumptions of distributions, the findings again strongly suggest that institutional and financial development reduces the failure risk of small businesses.